arenaxr/arena-docs/content/python/callbacks.md

 ### delete_obj_callback
-This is called whenever there is an object has been deleted in the scene.
-ARENA-py will look for all "action" = "delete" messages and call this callback.
+This is called whenever there is an object has been deleted in the scene. arena-py will look for all "action" = "delete" messages and call this callback.
 Use this to delete references and to be notified when an object is removed by another user or program.